pwc3/spm/README.md

     "$script_dir/spm" init https://github.com/realm/SwiftLint
 fi

-"$script_dir/spm" run SwiftLint $version swiftlint
+"$script_dir/spm" run SwiftLint $version swiftlint "$source_root"
 ```

 Now you can add a Run Script Build Phase to your project that calls `bin/run-swiftlint.sh`.
-You will still need a `.swiftlint.yml` file to configure the directories that are scanned.
-Otherwise, SwiftLint will lint any packages managed by `spm`, including the SwiftLint source itself.

 **Be sure to add `bin/.spm` to your `.gitignore`**